gvn/komponent/README.md

 }
 ```

-You can now subscribe an external callback function, which will execute after the component fires the named event.
+You can now subscribe an external callback function, which will run after the component fires the named event.

 ```javascript
 var myWidget = new Widget();